elixir-ecto/ecto/README.md

 The error message is saying that, the database operator `==/2` can compare numbers with numbers, be them integer or floats, it can compare any value with other value of the same type (`var == var`), and it can compare any other value with `nil`.

 With this, we finish our introduction.
-The next section goes into more details on how Ecto integrates with OTP, how to use associations and more.
+The next section goes into more details on other Ecto features, like generators, associations and more.

 ## Other topics